-Raymond and I ventured deep into the Crazy Mountains — a range that never fails to live up to its name.
-We hiked a few hours through an epic hail and rainstorm, the trail layered in nearly four inches of hail within forty minutes.
-It was wild, humbling, and beautiful in its ferocity.
+Raymond and I ventured deep into the Crazy Mountains - a range that never fails to live up to its name.
+A bold sun hung in a blue sky when we left my truck at the trailhead.
+Forty minutes later we were in a rather epic hail and rainstorm.
+We hiked a blown-out trail layered in nearly four inches of hail.
+The storm was wild, humbling, and beautiful in its ferocity.

 We carried that reverence with us - hearts full, humbled by the mountain’s power and the stories it holds.